jmapoles/loinc-part-search/doc/db_connection_design.md

     ```
 11. get_ancestor_ids_of_obj_id_to_level(self, obj_id, level: int )
     1. returns ancestors of the id as a set
-    2. ancestors must be within a set number of step, the level variable, from the id
+    2. ancestors must be within a set number of steps, the level variable, from the id
     3. a recursive query
     4. query
     ```